Lost, Delayed or Damaged Baggage Compensation Calculator | Montreal Convention & APPR | Courtready

-⚠️ Disclaimer: This tool is for general information only and does not replace legal advice.
+Disclaimer: This tool is provided for reference purposes only and does not replace legal advice.
 Compensation depends on your specific circumstances and documentation.
+Always verify deadlines against applicable law and seek legal advice when appropriate.
+For questions or to report an error, please email Tom at admin [at] courtready.ca.

 1